 G20 has a rotating presidency arrangement, starting from 1st December of the year to 30th November of the following year.

-Under the Brazilian presidency, work of the G20 on climate focuses on three pillars of sustainable development – social, economic and environmental.
+Under the South African presidency, work of the G20 on climate focuses on five pillars.
 The strategic agenda of the presidency addresses:

 Previously, G20 presidency was held by: